 However, there are some great dual purpose breeds.
 As the name suggests, dual purpose breeds can be used for either egg laying or for meat production like Wyandotes, Rhode Island Reds, New Hampshires, Leghorns, Black Australorp, Easter Eggers, and the list goes on.

 In our opinion ANY breed of chicken can be dual purpose.
 And a search for best dual purpose chickens will pull up many of them.
-We talk more about different types of chicken breeds here, and a
+We talk more about different types of chicken breeds here.

 Length Of Time From Chick To Chicken